waveyl/CDDA-Kenan-Modpack-Chinese/Kenan-Structured-Modpack/Cataclysm-DDA-Touhou-Mod/README.md

 Relatively easy things to add, not in order:
 * More 2hus: Nitori, Yamame and Kokoro are still not playable.
 I want to add Kasen, maybe Flandre and Joon too.
 * Visual effects: Can it be done with fields?
 For example, when Youmu dashes, cherry petals appear on the path.
 * Vehicles: Make an engine that can use corpses as fuel.
+Partially done by killing enemies which drop a resource that can be crafted into fuel.
+Almost as metal as using blood as fuel.
 * Balance: CDDA is a roguelike, but the mod feels RPG-ish at times.